 Another example of a branded augmented reality filter can be seen in our case study here.
 Back in 2021, our development team at Eon Visual Media created two engaging augmented reality filters to help printing company Springfield Solutions promote their cosmetics brand BLOOM.

-As you can see, there are so many ways in which retail brands can implement augmented reality into their business.
-Additionally, with the Metaverse on the horizon, we firmly believe that augmented reality will soon become an essential part of every marketing mix.
+As you can see, there are so many ways in which augmented reality in retail is being explored.
+Alongside the Metaverse being on the horizon, we firmly believe that augmented reality will soon become an essential part of every marketing mix.

 With this, our friendly team at Eon Visual Media can collaborate with you to develop a highly interactive and engaging augmented reality experience to help promote your brand, products, and services.
 For over 10 years, our team of experts have helped to develop apps for some of the UK’s largest B2B and B2C businesses, turning their ideas into reliable and robust pieces of technology.